Standard-essential patents and FRAND licensing in Europe

 Huawei v ZTE and open questions

-In its comparatively short decision, the ECJ set out a sequence of steps that the patent owner must follow to enforce claims for injunctive relief under an SEP.
+In its comparatively short decision, the ECJ set out a sequence of steps that patent owners must follow to enforce claims for injunctive relief under an SEP.
 At the same time, it prescribed specific responses by means of which the alleged infringer can circumvent these claims for injunctive relief.

-In the past two years, dozens of judgments have been rendered by the regional courts in Dusseldorf and Mannheim and the competent appeal courts dealing with the implementation of the Huawei judgment.
+In the years that have passed since Huawei v ZTE, dozens of judgments dealing with its implementation have been rendered by the regional courts in Dusseldorf and Mannheim.
+Meanwhile, several decisions have been handed down by the Dusseldorf Higher Regional Court.
 It would be beyond the scope of this chapter to present each of these judgments individually; what is more important in this context is to identify the essential lines that are formed by the recent case law.

 Notice of infringement by patent owner

 It has been largely clarified that the patent owner’s obligation consists of providing a technical explanation of the licensed portfolio.
-For this purpose, claim charts in which the claims are presented and subsumed by way of feature analyses should in any case suffice.
-In the view of the Mannheim Regional Court, however, even shorter versions suffice – particularly if the defendant can conclude from a sensible reading of the (succinct) explanations, and drawing on expert advice, what the patent owner considers to justify an accusation of patent infringement.
+For this purpose, claim charts in which the claims are presented and subsumed by way of feature analyses should suffice in any case.
+Even shorter explanations can be enough in some cases.

-Further, according to settled case law, it is also sufficient if the notice of infringement is sent to the parent company.
-Thus, the patent owner is not required to address all possible subsidiaries individually, but may negotiate with only one affiliate as the representative of the entire group of companies.
+Further, according to settled case law, it is sufficient if the notice of infringement is sent to the parent company.
+Thus, the patent owner may negotiate with only one affiliate as the representative of the entire group of companies.

 FRAND offer explained by patent owner